Robbie Robertson (character)

 Joseph "Robbie" Robertson is a fictional character appearing in American comic books published by Marvel Comics, usually in association with Spider-Man.
-Created by Stan Lee and John Romita Sr., he first appeared in The Amazing Spider-Man #51 (August 1967), and has since endured as a supporting character of the wall-crawler.
+Created by Stan Lee and John Romita Sr., he first appeared in The Amazing Spider-Man #51 (August 1967), and has since endured as a supporting character of Spider-Man.

 Robbie Robertson was one of the first black characters in comics to play a serious supporting role, rather than act as comic relief.
 He has usually been a high-ranking editor at the New York newspaper, the Daily Bugle, and a close friend and confidant of publisher J. Jonah Jameson, acting as a voice of reason in Jameson's campaign to discredit Spider-Man.
 He is more friendly and supportive of Peter Parker as well as the other Daily Bugle staffers than the brash Jameson.
 In the 1980s, the character's backstory was explored, revealing a past conflict with the supervillain Tombstone, with whom he attended high school; these stories were well received by readers and contributed to greater interest in his character.

 The character has appeared in several media adaptations outside of comics over the years, including films, animated series, and video games.
-Actor Bill Nunn played Robbie Robertson in Sam Raimi's Spider-Man trilogy.
+Actor Bill Nunn played Robbie Robertson in Sam Raimi's Spider-Man trilogy, and Lamorne Morris in the upcoming Spider-Noir.